Cures for Fibromyalgia ARE possible!

 I was diagnosed with FMS at the tender age of 25.
 I had the classic burning pain between the shoulder blades, along the tops of my thighs, accompanied by extreme fatigue and terrible brain fog.
 Sleep was becoming more and more evasive.
 I religiously exercised, lifting weights and taking and teaching fitness classes — I was a cardio queen.
 I was the “healthiest” eater I knew, eating only “lean” low-fat foods.
 Think bagels, low-fat ice-cream, salads, muscle meats with absolutely no fat on them, and “I can't believe it's not butter” spray.
 LOL, I was determined to beat this thing.
 Doctors gave me a grim prognosis with no other cure than prescriptions for sleep aids.
 Somehow I knew I would get through it if I just prayed for answers and pushed forward when they arrived.

 I moved to Arizona to get out of the cold and rainy Seattle weather.
 I opened up a small fitness studio so I could do body work all day long to keep my body from getting as stiff as it did at a desk job.
 Amazingly, the landlord of the studio became a client, and to my surprise she pointed out that I had FMS.
 Darn, I thought I was hiding it pretty good….
 Brenda became my best friend and mentor, as she too had FMS.
 We tried many things, guaifenesin was the main thing.
 As our health was notably improving, she started a local support group, and then a website: Fibromyalgiarecovery.com.
 Eventually she became more focused on nutrient deficiencies that cause the same symptoms of FMS and we embarked on the iodine protocol and the Weston A. Price Foundation.
-We dropped the guai protocol and lo-and-behold, focusing on iodine and probiotics my body began to recover more completely.
+We dropped the guai protocol and lo-and-behold, focusing on iodine and quality probiotics that really work my body began to recover more completely.
 It took me 3 years of researching to finally accept the new knowledge that butter and other saturated fats should be consumed.
 Being so deeply brainwashed that saturated fat was bad, it was a very hard nugget of information to swallow.

 It's been a 13-year journey, but my dear friend and I are fibro free and have been for many years now.
 She, in her late 60's, has just returned from serving 3 consecutive missions in Taiwan and Hong Kong!
 I attribute it to replenishing iodine (With the protocol!
 Do not just start taking iodine without the protocol!!!
 Especially selenium…), healing our guts the hard way (the GAPS diet would have been nice to have indeed – find a super helpful GAPS starter package here) and becoming aware of thought patterns and adjusting them to replace toxic thoughts with nurturing ones.
 I believe FMS starts and ends in the gut (my mother has an ileostomy due to severe Crohn's) and can manifest as problems in the adrenal/thyroid/pituitary axis, or any other auto-immune disease.
 Clearly it can be completely reversed.
 I thank God every day for the answers He is revealing to those of us who simply ask with an open heart.

-Oh, and by the way, I gratefully feed my family butter (very liberally), eggs, raw cheese, homemade yogurt and kefir, whole fat raw goat’s milk, grass fed/finished beef, truly pastured soy-free…corn-free…
+Oh, and by the way, I gratefully feed my family pastured butter (very liberally), eggs, raw cheese, homemade yogurt and kefir, whole fat raw goat's milk, grass fed/finished beef, truly pastured soy-free…corn-free…

 A gift indeed.
 I can not imagine where I'd be right now if I had continued on the path of conventional wisdom.
 My life was centered on sleep and I never felt like I could get enough no matter how long I slept.
 Now I am busy all day and rarely feel the desire to nap.
 It feels like getting a total do-over on life.